Prepare for the improbable

 Add to cartSubscribe

-Companies cannot plan in detail how to respond to unpredictable events.
-However, merely recognizing the possibility of such events helps to manage their consequences more effectively.
+Il is impossible to plan a response to unpredictable events.
+However, recognizing the possibility of such events helps to manage their consequences more effectively.

 Great scientific and technological strides in recent years have given us the impression that we now live in a world we can understand, predict, manage, and even control.
 Yet, completely unforeseeable events can and do shake the lives of companies, countries and families alike!